What’s it all about?

 Problems that may partially affect the vehicle’s safety, impact the environment or put other road users at risk.

 Problems that establish an instant and direct risk to driver’s safety, other road user’s safety or harm to the environment.

 Why is it harder for Diesel cars to pass with the MOT changes 2018?

 Diesel cars will have to meet strict rules to pass the new test.
 The diesel particulate filter (DPF) will need to be checked and inspected as part of the test.
 However, if the DPF has been moved or tampered with, it will result in an automatic fail.
 Many diesel motorists in the UK have removed their DPF to avoid it getting clogged and dirty.
 Although it’s not illegal to remove one, it is however to drive without one.
 If a diesel car emits visible smoke of any colour during the test, it will automatically result in a major.

-Even though there may have been MOT changes, there’s no excuse to forget to book your MOT.
-You can use our simple online booking tool – just enter your VRM and postcode to get the price, distance and reviews of over 8,000 garages!
+Even though there may have been MOT changes, there’s no excuse to forget to book yours.
+Book through BookMyGarage now!
+You can use our simple online booking tool – just enter your VRM and postcode to get prices from thousands of fast fit, independent and franchise garages near you!

 Libby has been working for BookMyGarage writing articles, creating newsletters and handling the social media platforms.
 She works closely with ex-mechanics and subject matter experts to provide weekly blogs: essential advice on how to care for your car, need-to-know news and developments in the motoring world and helpful tips on how to cut the costs of running and maintaining your car.